mcgraw-bb25/site-quality-crawler/README.md

 ### Running Crawler

-Run this command and swap out xyz with the full destination of the site you want to analyze.
+Run this command and swap out "http://www.xyz.com" with the full destination of the site you want to analyze.
 	Root is the root of the URL you want to continue scraping.
 Anything without this root URL will be ignored.
 	Start is the page you want to begin the crawl at.
 	Limit is the maximum number of pages to crawl.
 ```
-python3 -m crawler.crawler --root="" --start="" --limit=5
+python3 -m crawler.crawler --root="http://www.xyz.com" --start="http://www.xyz.com" --limit=5
 ```

 ### Running Visualization